heathsc/gemBS-rs/README.md

 Changelog:
 ----------

+    4.1.0 Switch to clap v3
-    4.0 First release of gemBS-rs (4th release of gemBS) 4.0.1 Correct bug preventing that caused non-stranded mapping to fail 4.0.2 Move to versions 1.12 of htslib/samtools/bcftools 4.0.2 Change way we iterate over SAM/BAM/CRAM files to the same way used in samtools view (the old way did not always work with cram files) 4.0.3 Fix problem with reading BCF files from older versions of gemBS where the CX format string was null terminated 4.0.4 Add max_template_length option to gemBS (option passed on to bs_call)
+    4.0.4 Add max_template_length option to gemBS (option passed on to bs_call) 4.0.3 Fix problem with reading BCF files from older versions of gemBS where the CX format string was null terminated 4.0.2 Change way we iterate over SAM/BAM/CRAM files to the same way used in samtools view (the old way did not always work with cram files) 4.0.2 Move to versions 1.12 of htslib/samtools/bcftools 4.0.1 Correct bug preventing that caused non-stranded mapping to fail 4.0 First release of gemBS-rs (4th release of gemBS)